KripaBenn/KripaBenn/README.md

 - 😄 Pronouns: She/Her

 -
-  Here's a demo project on iOS - Big Fish - E Commerce
+  Here's a demo project on iOS - E Commerce

 <!---
 KripaBenn/KripaBenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.